floraison/flor/doc/common_attributes.md

 ## vars: '*' or 'copy'

-TODO
+Copies all the currently visible variables locally.

 ```
 sequence vars: { a: 'A', b: 'B' }

+  a # yields 'A'

   sequence vars: '*'
+    #
     # copies locally all the known vars at that point

+    a # yields 'A'

+    set a 'a'
+    a # yields 'a'

+  a # yields 'A'
 ```

 ## ret:

 Sets the `payload: { ret: val }` (the return value).

-It may be used to funny effects:
+It may be used to produce funny effects:
 ```
 sequence
   1